 Author of more than a dozen books of poetry and literary criticism, Susan Howe's recent collection of poems, That This, published by New Directions won the Bollingen Prize in 2011.
 Her earlier critical study, My Emily Dickinson, was re-issued in 2007 with an introduction by Eliot Weinberger.
 Three CDs in collaboration with the musician/composer David Grubbs, Thiefth and Souls of the Labadie Tract, and Frolic Architecture were released on the Blue Chopsticks label (2005; 2011).
 Howe held the Samuel P. Capen Chair in Poetry and the Humanities at the State University New York at Buffalo until her retirement in 2007.
 The recipient of a Guggenheim Fellowship, Howe was elected to the American Academy of Arts and Sciences in 1999 and served as a Chancellor to the Academy of American Poets between 2000-2006.
 In fall, 2009 she was awarded a Fellowship to the American Academy at Berlin.
 Recently she was an Artist In Residence at the Isabella Stewart Gardner Museum in Boston.
 This fall her word collages were exhibited at the Yale Union in Portland, Oregon,and in the Whitney Biennial 2014.
 She lives in Guilford, CT.

 Claire Kahane, Professor Emerita of English at UB, is also a Research Associate in the Department of English at UC Berkeley, and a graduate member of the San Francisco Center for Psychoanalysis.
 A psychoanalytic and feminist critic, she taught at UB from July 1974 until July 2000.
-She was a member of the Center for the Study of Psychoanalysis and Culture and taught courses on hysteria and modern narrative as well as on literary representations of holocaust trauma.
-Currently based in Berkeley, she is working on a book-length study of anticipations of catastrophe in Ian McEwan’s fiction, and--hopefully unrelated--a picaresque memoir entitled Nine Lives.
+A member of the Center for the Study of Psychoanalysis and Culture, she taught courses on hysteria and modern narrative as well as literary representations of holocaust trauma.
+Currently based in Berkeley, she has recently completed a picaresque memoir entitled Nine Lives: Adventures in Becoming.
+A short piece, “My Mother’s Story,” appears in the Winter issue of the online literary journal, Persimmon Tree.
+She continues to write both personal and academic essays, and is working on a book on Ian McEwan’s fiction.

 Irving Massey received his B.A. from McGill University, MA's from both Harvard and Columbia University, and his Ph.D. from Harvard.
 He taught at UB from 1964-1996.
 He has published many books, including Find You the Virtue: Ethics, Image, and Desire in Literature, The Uncreating Word: Romanticism and the Object, and most recently, The Neural Imagination: Aesthetic and Neuroscientific Approaches to the Arts (University of Texas Press, 2009).
 He is currently working on a book project entitled Metaphor: A Pentagram.